-Hosted by Make-Out Room booker and cantankerous scene blowhard with a heart of gold Parker Gibbs, the yearly event brings together an impressive line-up of local luminaries to perform a range of holiday classics and non-Christmas tunes.
-This year, the event will once again lean on the talents of all-star R&B revue Marc & the Casuals to back a long list of guest vocalists and musicians.
+Hosted by Make-Out Room booker and cantankerous scene gadfly with a heart of gold Parker Gibbs, the event brings together an impressive line-up of local luminaries to perform a range of holiday classics and non-Christmas tunes.
+Though it was canceled last year due to the pandemic, the fundraising show returns with a vengeance, this year featuring the talents of all-star R&B revue high-powered local rock n’ soul heroes Harold Ray and East Side Dynamite and a long list of guest vocalists and musicians.

 The Make-Out Room